+This microcredential focuses on supporting learners with stress management.
 Stress management refers to the ability of an individual to regulate their emotions and behave in an appropriate manner by practicing strategies of self-care, controlling impulses, and motivating oneself along with leading an overall healthy, balanced lifestyle.

-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in both teaching stress management to students AND using stress management techniques in your own life.
+To earn this 0.5 credit badge you will submit two types of evidence from the list below to demonstrate your proficiency in both teaching stress management to students AND using stress management techniques in your own life.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.